Where

 criteria.
 Those meeting these criteria are accredited.

-The Ellen Trout Zoo recently received
+The Ellen Trout Zoo received

-Zoo has now been accredited for over 20 years and was
+Zoo has now been accredited for over 25 years and was

 one of the first zoos in Texas to receive